DSEI21000-S21/project-product-price-prediction/documents/JM.md

 There are no magic numbers.
 All the needed information and numbers are gotten from the provided dataset.

-**H. Did you plot univariate and multivariate summaries of the data including histograms, density plots, boxplots?
+**H. Did you plot univariate and multivariate summaries of the data including histograms, density plots, boxplots?**

+There are box plots for showing the price outliers in categories.
+There are histograms with regular price and log price to compare the clearity of showing the price distributions.
+There are density plots for showing the smoothed price distribution of points along the numeric axix.

 **I. Did you consider correlations between variables (scatterplots)?